Battle of Jalalabad (1989): Criticism

-The defeat in Jalalabad led to internal squabbles between Al-Qaeda and Maktab al-Khidamat.
-Ayman al-Zawahiri turned Osama bin Laden against Abdullah Yusuf Azzam, accusing him of mishandling the MAK.
-Zawahiri accused Azzam of being a puppet of the United States and the Saudi Arabian monarchy.
+The defeat in Jalalabad led to internal squabbles between al-Qaeda and Maktab al-Khidamat.
+Ayman al-Zawahiri turned bin Laden against Abdullah Yusuf Azzam, accusing him of mishandling the MAK.
+Al-Zawahiri accused Azzam of being a puppet of the U.S. and the Saudi Arabian monarchy.
 He distributed leaflets in Peshawar, depicting Azzam as a questionable Muslim and advising Arabs not to pray with him.

 Azzam was later killed by a bomb in November of the same year.
-While the identity of Azzam's killer remains uncertain, it is possible that it was the work of Al-Qaeda or al-Jihad affiliated jihadists operating in Pakistan, although bin Laden himself is unlikely to have been involved, as he was in Saudi Arabia at the time of the murder and still on (relatively) good terms with Azzam.
+While the identity of Azzam's killer remains uncertain, it is possible that it was the work of al-Qaeda or the Egyptian Islamic Jihad affiliated jihadists operating in Pakistan.
+Bin Laden himself is unlikely to have been involved, as he was in Saudi Arabia at the time of the murder and still on relatively good terms with Azzam.
 The assassination of Azzam has also been attributed to KhAD.